karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ```
 App3 also queues the message received into an Amazon SQS.

-In the next code snippet there is nothing related to OpenTelemetry because the  ``AddAWSInstrumentation()`` auto-instruments all the downstream calls made by the ``AWSSDK.SQS`` client.
+In the next code snippet there is also nothing related to OpenTelemetry because the  ``AddAWSInstrumentation()`` extension method auto-instruments all the downstream calls made by the ``AWSSDK.SQS`` client.

-There is one thing worth mentioning when working with Amazon SQS and the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package, and that is that the ``AWSTraceHeader`` attribute is going to be added into every message queued into SQS.
+There is one thing worth mentioning when working with Amazon SQS and the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package, and that is that the ``AWSTraceHeader`` attribute is going to be added into any message queued into SQS.
 The ``AWSTraceHeader`` is a message system attribute reserved by Amazon SQS to carry the X-Ray trace header.

 This header is important (more about it in the next section).